 Vote.
 Work.
 Buy.
-All of these are basic activities of our daily lives, and all of them are in serious need of reform in America.
+These are the basic activities of our daily lives, and all of them are in serious need of reform in America.

-The community-minded blog of mindchangingUSA is a nonprofit educational and journalism forum that is dedicated to reforming work, consumption, and electoral politics in America by educating a citizenship regarding its rights as voters, workers, and consumers.
+The community-minded blog of mindchangingUSA is a nonprofit forum that is dedicated to reforming policies of work, consumption, and voting in America by educating a citizenship regarding its rights as voters, workers, and consumers.

 Although there are many issues that affect our lives as voters, workers, and consumers, mindchangingUSA focuses in particular on trends that are in need of vital reform: